 8. Tissington Trail

-You can start your ride from Parsley Hay or Ashbourne (bikes can be hired from either end).
+You can start this Peak District ride from Parsley Hay or Ashbourne (bikes can be hired from either end).
 Another stunning ride (13 miles one way) taking in upland, pasture and woodland.
 Make sure you stop off at the quintessential estate village of Tissington with its fine Jacobean hall, honey coloured cottages, wide grassy verges, duck pond and hillside Norman church.

 Tissington Trail (Shutterstock)

 It’s a good spot for a cream tea too, either at Bassettwood Farm just outside the village (with its menagerie of animals, shepherd’s hut and retro American air-stream caravan) or at Herbert’s Fine English Tearoom, all crystal chandeliers and fine-bone china, for the best snacks the Peak District has to offer.

 You can cross over from the Tissington Trail to the High Peak Trail using back roads to make the route circular.
 Bear in mind, off the dismantled railways there will be more gradients.